JBoggsy/aipa/learning_notes.md

   problem of needing tool factory methods (see Tools above) is to move requisite contextual information to a global namespace.
 This might work for the user context, but each agent has its own context and they can't all be in the global namespace.

+## Lessons re: continuous cycling
+By "continuous cycling" I mean have the agent prompting itself for its next steps on a cycle, cognitive architecture style.
+The approach I took was to have a `cycle_step` method that either prompted the agent to come up with tasks for itself if it had none or select and achieve a task if it did.The effectiveness of this was very dependent on prompting instructions and on tools.
+Given a clear context statement and a tool which clearly matches that context statement it generally did well.
+However, the guidance of the context statements only went so far.
+In a task with a few sub-tasks, the agent would occasionally just do a sub-task and then get confused.
+Additionally, the agent gets lost fairly easily without enough prompt guidance.
+It chooses things which are reasonable but aren't effective.
+Thus, two components are particularly crucial: prompts which clearly guide the agent and tools which are directly related to the agent's tasks.
+Given these two things, the agent can consistently do a pretty good job.

+Also, keeping the temperature low seems to be more effective.